CRM Method Detail Entity

 - Default: Unchecked (false)

-- Description: If checked, this type applies to all bundles except those selected above
+- Description: If checked, this detail type applies to all types except those selected above

 Form Handler

-The MethodDetailTypeForm class handles form building and submission:
+The MethodDetailForm class handles form building and submission:

 Key Features: - Validates machine name uniqueness - Filters empty checkbox values from bundles array - Provides contextual help text when no contact method types exist - Redirects to collection page after save